 Vietnamese Caramelized Shrimp

 This recipe for Vietnamese Caramelized Shrimp was sent to me by one of my readers from San Diego — thank you, Kim!
-I took one look at it and knew it was going to be really good.
-Shrimp are quickly sautéed with garlic and onions and then simmered in a traditional Vietnamese caramel sauce made from fish sauce, brown sugar, scallions and cilantro.
-I made it and we literally scraped the pan clean.
+I took one look at it and knew it was going to be a winner.
+Large shrimp are quickly sautéed with garlic and onions and then simmered in a traditional Vietnamese caramel sauce made from fish sauce, brown sugar, scallions and cilantro.
+Sure enough, every time I’ve made it, my family has literally scraped the pan clean.

 The key ingredient in the dish is fish sauce, which is a dark, pungent liquid used in Southeast Asian cooking.
 I know it doesn’t sound or smell appetizing but have faith — when paired with the right ingredients, it adds wonderful depth and complexity to a dish.
 It’s used like soy sauce in Chinese cooking and has the taste of umami, which is best described as meaty or savory.
 Umami is actually considered the fifth primary taste sense following sweet, sour, salty and bitter.
 (Other umami-rich foods include anchovies, Worcestershire sauce, Parmesan cheese and ketchup.)
 You can find fish sauce at Whole Foods, Asian markets and many large grocery store chains.
 If possible, buy a brand imported from Thailand or Vietnam.

 As with any stir-fry, it’s best to have all your ingredients chopped and prepped before you start cooking.

 Begin by combining the fish sauce, brown sugar, crushed red pepper flakes and water in a bowl and set aside.

 Heat the vegetable oil in a large sauté pan and cook the onions over medium-low heat until soft and translucent.

 Add the garlic and cook a few minutes more.